AlexM745/Regex-Tutorial/gist-template.md

 # Regular Expression Tutorial

 Understanding Regular Expressions are an integral part of programming and becoming an effective programmer.
-As a web development students I have developed the following tutorial to help myself and others understand this important Computer Science concept.
+As a web development student I have developed the following tutorial to help myself and others understand this important Computer Science concept.

 ## Summary